Maven is a Java tool, so you must have Java installed in order to proceed.

 There are two other Maven lifecycles of note beyond the default list above.
 They are

 Phases are actually mapped to underlying goals.
 The specific goals executed per phase is dependant upon the packaging type of the project.
-For example, package executes jar:jar if the project type is a JAR, and war:war is the project type is - you guessed it - a WAR.
+For example, package executes jar:jar if the project type is a JAR, and war:war if the project type is - you guessed it - a WAR.

 An interesting thing to note is that phases and goals may be executed in sequence.